wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/data-loss-prevention-overview.md

 Here is some scenarios Microsoft’s solution for data loss prevention can address:
 - Identify any document containing credit card number stored in users’ OneDrive for Business accounts.
-- Automatically block an email containing employee personally identifiable information (PII) from being sent outside the organization.
+- Automatically block an email containing employee personal information from being sent outside the organization.

 ## Getting started with data loss prevention
 You don't want a new DLP policy to unintentionally block access to thousands of documents users require access to.
 Consider rolling DLP policies out gradually to assess their impact and test their effectiveness before fully enforcing them.